-SWEET FERN PRODUCTIONS is the multimedia production company of filmmakers and science journalists Flora Lichtman and Sharon Shattuck.
-We are the creators of the New York Times Op-Docs series ‘Animated Life,’ an ongoing series that uses paper puppets and stringent journalism to highlight moments of scientific discovery throughout history.
+SWEET FERN PRODUCTIONS LLC is the multimedia production company of filmmakers and science journalists Flora Lichtman and Sharon Shattuck.
+We are the creators of the New York Times Op-Docs series ‘Animated Life,’ which uses paper puppets and stringent journalism to highlight moments of scientific discovery throughout history.

 Our short ‘WHALE FALL’ premiered on Radiolab in 2011, won “Best Short” at the San Francisco Ocean Film Festival, and screened in festivals internationally.
 We premiered our second paper video, ‘THE ANIMATED LIFE OF A.R.
-WALLACE,’ on the New York Times’ Op-Docs in November, 2013, and it was an Official Selection of the 2014 Camden International Film Festival.
-Our most recent video, ‘ANIMATED LIFE: SEEING THE INVISIBLE,’ about Antoni Van Leeuwenhoek and the world of microbes, premiered on Op-Docs September 16, 2014.
+WALLACE,’ on the New York Times in November, 2013, and it was an Official Selection of the 2014 Camden International Film Festival.
+Our most recent video, ‘ANIMATED LIFE: SEEING THE INVISIBLE,’ about Antoni Van Leeuwenhoek and the world of microbes, premiered on The New York Times September 16, 2014.

 We’re based in Brooklyn, New York.